 (3) Subsection (1) does not prevent a port authority from making, varying or discharging a contract under its common seal.

-136. Interest on overdue amounts
+136. Overdue amounts, interest on

 (1) If money due to a port authority is not paid in full by the time when it is due, or such time after then as the port authority may allow, interest on the amount outstanding at the rate prescribed by regulations is to be paid to the port authority.